HighervGround/tribeup-app/docs/SUPABASE_SETUP.md

-# MOVED: Supabase Integration Setup Guide
+# TribeUp Supabase Integration Setup Guide
-Full Supabase setup instructions relocated to `docs/SUPABASE_SETUP.md`.

-Use the centralized version for:
-- Project creation & credentials
-- Schema migration workflow
-- Environment variable configuration
-- Auth, RLS, realtime verification checklist
-- Troubleshooting & performance tips

-Related docs to consult together:
-- `docs/DATABASE_SCHEMA.md`
-- `docs/FIX_DATABASE_NOW.md`
+## 🚀 Overview

+This guide will help you set up Supabase as the backend for your TribeUp social sports app.
+The integration replaces mock data with real database functionality while preserving all existing frontend components and features.

+## 📋 Prerequisites

+- A Supabase account (free tier available)
-- `docs/CODE_FLOW.md`
+- Node.js 18+ installed

-This stub prevents broken links; migrate references then delete.

-Last updated: Nov 2025 consolidation.
+- Your TribeUp app codebase

 ## 🔧 Step 1: Create Supabase Project